MannanFaiz/diabetest_prediction/README.md

 - `data/`: Contains the dataset.
 - `notebooks/`: Jupyter notebooks for data exploration and model development.
 - `models/`: Serialized trained models.
-- `utils/`: Utility scripts for preprocessing and helper functions.

 ## How to Run